godotengine/godot-docs/tutorials/platform/customizing_html5_shell.rst

 Starting the project
 --------------------
 To be able to start the game, you need to write a script that initializes the engine — the control code.
-This process consists of three steps, though as shown most of them can be skipped depending on how much customization is needed (or be left to a default behavior).
+This process consists of three steps, but as shown here, most of them can be skipped depending on how much customization is needed.

 See the :ref:`HTML5 shell class reference <doc_html5_shell_classref>`, for the full list of methods and options available.